wgsl-tooling-wg/wesl-spec/GLOSSARY.md

 # Glossary of WGSL Importing terms

 - WESL: The extended WGSL language, and is pronounced like "weasel".
 Stands for WGSL Extended Shading Language
+- WESL translator: a program that implements the WESL specification and converts WESL source code to WGSL
 - Importable item
   - Structs
   - Functions